Vite

 )Publish the default config and asset files:

-config/vite.py: FastAPI configuration for Vite.package.json: Vite dependencies and scripts.vite.config.js: Vite configuration with Tailwind CSS support.resources/js/app.ts: Main entry point.resources/css/app.css: Main CSS entry point.templates/index.html: Example template using Vite.
+config/vite.py: FastAPI configuration for Vite.package.json: Vite dependencies and scripts.vite.config.js: Vite configuration with Tailwind CSS support.resources/js/app.ts: Main entry point.resources/css/app.css: Main CSS entry point.resources/templates/index.html: Example template using Vite.

 After publishing, install the frontend dependencies and start the development server: